 The condensed consolidated financial statements include the accounts of CRA and its wholly owned subsidiaries.
-In addition, the condensed consolidated financial statements include CRA's interest in NeuCo, Inc. Effective April 13, 2016, in accordance with the asset purchase agreement, NeuCo's name was changed to GNU123 Liquidating Corporation ("GNU").
+In addition, the condensed consolidated financial statements include CRA's interest in NeuCo, Inc. Effective April 13, 2016, NeuCo's name was changed to GNU123 Liquidating Corporation ("GNU") in connection with the sale of its assets described below.
 All significant intercompany accounts have been eliminated.